Private Equity Company Acquires New Portfolio CFO

 Because of the portfolio company’s limited resources, it was able to provide target compensation that would be competitive with the market, but couldn’t go higher.
 And, because the new CFO would be working in a secondary or possibly tertiary market, it expected that relocation would be required.

-Knowing that filling the position was a tall order, the company turned to Pearson Partners International and its vice president Heather Thomas, who specializes in private equity portfolio companies, especially in financial services and C-suite leadership.
+Knowing that filling the position was a tall order, the company turned to Pearson Partners International.

-“Heather and her team at Pearson Partners made a commitment to understand our firm’s strategy and culture, long before any specific assignment presented itself,” the CEO says.
-“We were impressed by her commitment to forging and investing in a long-term relationship, in contrast with the more typical transaction orientation of many search firms.”
+“The Pearson Partners team made a commitment to understand our firm’s strategy and culture, long before any specific assignment presented itself,” the CEO says.
+“We were impressed by their commitment to forging and investing in a long-term relationship, in contrast with the more typical transaction orientation of many search firms.”

-Heather spent time with leaders of both the private equity company and the portfolio company to gain a thorough understanding of the nuanced skills required of the job, and began locating and pre-screening qualified candidates.
-Rather than overwhelming the company’s leadership with a large number of candidates that might later be determined to be a less-than-perfect fit, Heather quickly narrowed the candidate list to a few highly qualified individuals.
+The Pearson Partners team spent time with leaders of both the private equity company and the portfolio company to gain a thorough understanding of the nuanced skills required of the job, and began locating and pre-screening qualified candidates.
+Rather than overwhelming the company’s leadership with a large number of candidates that might later be determined to be a less-than-perfect fit, they quickly narrowed the candidate list to a few highly qualified individuals.

 In less than 90 days, the new CFO was hired.
 The individual was not only local and wanted to stay that way—no relocation necessary—he had a personal passion for the industry and experience overseeing a more complex operation.